 History

-On January 7, 2013, another significant operation occurred when an operator from AKS was seriously wounded during an arrest operation against three suspected narcotics smugglers.
-In the shootout, the suspected perpetrator was killed by a headshot while another suspect was wounded.
-A third suspect was arrested.
-It was the first time that an AKS-officer had been wounded during an operation.
+Throughout its history, the AKS unit has carried out numerous operations, including the controversial eviction of anarchist and leftist groups from Ungdomshuset on March 1, 2007, which sparked widespread unrest in Copenhagen.
+On January 7, 2013, another significant operation took place when an AKS operator was seriously injured during an arrest operation against three suspected drug smugglers.
+One suspect was killed by a headshot and another was wounded in the shootout, while the third suspect was arrested.
+This was the first time that an AKS operator was wounded during an operation.

 Selection and training